 These are taken from the fallopian tubes, tubo-ovarian and Bartholin's abscesses, etc. during surgery.
 Minimum volume 1mL.
 Collect into a sterile white topped universal.
-Specimens should be transported and processed as soon as possible.
+Page 33 of 116 Author J Barker / POT Approved by: J Beech Document Reference: PDUSERHBK Version 16 Specimens should be transported and processed as soon as possible.
 If processing is delayed, refrigeration is preferable to storage at ambient temperature.